anyemedola/anyemedola/README.md

 # Hello world!
+My name's Any and I'm 20yo.

 ## About me
-- 😎Hoje trabalho com front-end e desenvolvimento mobile com ionic e angular.js.
+- 😎I Work with front-end and mobile development.
-- 🙌Estudando Sistemas de Informações.
+- 🙌Taking SI classes.
-- 💕Apaixonada por tecnologia e programação!
+- 💕Currenctly using Ionic with Angular.JS!

 ## Github Stats
 <div>